-3.850 refers to Florida Rule of Criminal Procedure 3.850.
-This rule gives people who have pled guilty or who have been convicted of a crime the opportunity for relief in certain circumstances.
+A rule 3.850 motion refers to Florida Rule of Criminal Procedure 3.850.
+This rule gives people who have pled guilty or who have been convicted of a crime in the state of Florida the opportunity for relief in certain circumstances.
 Relief from the guilty plea or conviction is not automatic, however.
-Even if a person qualifies under Florida Rule of Criminal Procedure 3.850, the person must make a motion to the court requesting the relief the law allows.
+Even if a person qualifies under the Florida Rule of Criminal Procedures, the person must make a motion to the court requesting the relief the law allows, and it's quite hard to prove.
+Which is exactly why you need an experienced post-conviction relief lawyer to help you file correctly.

 Grounds for a 3.850 Motion